MicrosoftDocs/microsoft-365-community/Community/which-task-management-option.md

 ### Pros

-- Provides a consolidated view of Personal Tasks from To Do and Outlook, as well as Team Tasks from Planner Plans.
+- Provides a consolidated view of Personal Tasks from To Do and Outlook, as well as Team Tasks from Planner Plans
-- Allows for the creation of Shared Task Lists and Planner Plans within existing Channels.
+- Allows for the creation of Shared Task Lists and Planner Plans within existing Channels
-- Support for categories (web only), assignees, dates, importance, sub-tasks, attachments.
+- Support for categories (web only), assignees, dates, importance, sub-tasks, attachments
-- Better navigation of Planner Plans, their attached Task Lists, and tasks.
+- Better navigation of Planner Plans, their attached Task Lists, and tasks
 - Access to same views within Planner including List, Board, Charts and Schedule
 - Support for creating new tasks, and reorganizing Planner Plans just like within Planner
 - Notifications in Teams are useful

 ### Cons

-- The UX can be very overwhelming and the appís benefits skew towards Planner Plans rather than Personal Tasks
+- The user interface can be very overwhelming and the app‚Äôs benefits skew towards Planner Plans rather than Personal Tasks
 - The experience to view personal tasks is not as strong as To Do
-- Little to no extensibility or customization beyond OOTB configuration
+- Little to no extensibility or customization beyond out of the box configuration
 - Personal tasks remain somewhat limited compared to other modern offerings due in large part to the unchanged underling infrastructure
 - View of information remains quite rigid